 ‘Children are great imitators, so give them something great to imitate.’

-We, as parents and volunteers are the first to set the example for our kids of positive behaviour and culture.
+We, as parents and volunteers are the first to set the example for our kids of a positive culture.
 We set the tone not only for our own children but for the whole community.
-So, I got to thinking about ways that parent committees can work with their school or club to encourage these positive behaviours.
+So, I got to thinking about ways that parent committees can work with their school or club to encourage positive behaviour.

 Rewarding Positive Behaviour

-Rewards or incentives work a treat with kids.
-They are great for engaging kids and reinforcing the positive behaviours we are wanting to promote.
+Putting incentives in place and rewarding kids works a treat.
+It is a great way to engage them and reinforcing the positive behaviour we are wanting to promote.
 Keep in mind that rewards don’t necessarily need to be a tangible item and could be a privilege instead.

 Here are a few ideas:

-- Student/player of the week award – this sort of award is already commonplace in many school and clubs where the teacher or coach chooses a child from their class or team who is awarded a certificate at assembly or on match day.
+- Student/player of the week award – this sort of award is already commonplace in many school and clubs.
+The teacher or coach chooses a child from their class or team who is awarded a certificate at assembly or on match day.

 - ‘Family night’ bag – student gets to borrow the family night bag over the weekend which contains, games, movies, popcorn, chocolate etc.